DXHeroes/knowledge-base-content/practices/package_management.md

 - **Libraries**
   Libraries needed for development are added to the global dependencies.
 - **Lockfile**

   [Lockfile](/practices/lockfile) is not respected.

 **What Is a Lockfile?**

-A lockfile keeps the information about installed packages and it should be committed into your Package Manager source repositories.
-It is generated automatically for any operations.
-It is used for describing the dependency tree so the coworkers are guaranteed to install exactly the same dependencies.
-It also lets you "travel back in time" and check any former dependency tree.
-It allows your Package Manager to skip repeated metadata resolutions for previously-installed packages and, therefore, makes the installation much faster.
-Not committing the lockfile to your source control results in installing two different modules from the same dependency definition.
+A lockfile keeps the information about installed packages, and it should be committed into your Package Manager source repositories.
+The lockfile is generated automatically for any operations.
+It is used for describing the dependency tree so that colleagues are guaranteed to install exactly the same dependencies.
+It also lets you "travel back in time" by exploring previous versions, and checking any former dependencies.
+The lockfile allows your Package Manager to skip repeated metadata resolutions for previously-installed packages and, therefore, makes the installation much faster.
+Failure to commit the lockfile to your source control results in installing two different modules from the same dependency definition.

 ## Resources for the Package Management